 2020-2021 Board of Directors of the Starved Rock Country Community Foundation

-Robert “Bob” M. Eschbach is the current and long standing Mayor of Ottawa, Illinois.
+Robert “Bob” M. Eschbach is the former long standing Mayor of Ottawa, Illinois.
 Mayor Eschbach has been elected Mayor of Ottawa for 5 consecutive terms, beginning in 1999, but that isn’t the beginning of Bob’s story in Starved Rock Country.
 Bob was born and raised in Ottawa and graduated from Illinois Valley Community College, Illinois State University and the University of Illinois College of Law.
 Mayor Eschbach began practicing law in Ottawa in 1978.
 Prior to being Mayor, Bob Eschbach served for many years on the Ottawa Plan Commission, Historic Preservation Commission, Zoning Board of Appeals and various other City committees.
 Always a purveyor of green initiatives in the town, Bob has been adamant about the beautification of Ottawa, but has also been extremely effective in his attempts to bring jobs and industry to the area.
 Eschbach was a founding member of Residents Against a Polluted Environment in the early 1980’s and fought the establishment of a hazardous waste landfill near Ottawa.
 He also served as Special Assistant LaSalle County State’s Attorney for land use and environmental matters for many years.
 He has served as a Commissioner of the I & M Canal National Heritage Corridor Commission, and in 2013 received the prestigious Boat Captain’s Award of the Canal Corridor Association.
-Eschbach believes in open and inclusive government and as Mayor has involved hundreds of citizens in advising the Council and making improvements across the City.
 He has been instrumental in shaping a shared vision for the future of Ottawa – placing special emphasis on economic development and the creation of new jobs.
-During his term thousands of jobs have been created and Ottawa’s downtown has undergone an exciting revitalization making it a destination for those seeking unique shopping and dining experiences.
-Because of Bob’s extensive influence in and around Starved Rock Country and his continued support of the community for which he governs, he is an invaluable resource and highly respected board member to the Starved Rock Community Foundation.
-In recognition of the vision, dedication and accomplishments of Robert M. Eschbach, Mayor of the city of Ottawa, Illinois, the Robert M. Eschbach Legacy Endowment Fund was established with a $60,000 gift from Bob’s sister, Sharon Eschbach Coleman and her late husband, Ken Coleman, of Seattle, WA.
-Your contribution will assist in the growth of the Fund, which is specifically designated for the continued aesthetic, cultural and economic development of Ottawa.

 Reed and his wife, Dr. Sydney Sue Wilson, reside in McNabb, Illinois in Putnam County.
 He has a Bachelor of Science degree in Agriculture Economics from the University of Illinois.
 He is a Veteran of the US Military, and has served in many capacities in the offices of U.S. Congressmen, most recently with Congressman Adam Kinzinger.
 Reed was the Economic Development Director for the City of Ottawa from 2009 until 2019.
 He is a member of the Putnam County Rotary Club, having served as Club President several times since 1977; he is the Co-Founder of the Putnam County Educational Foundation; serves on the Board of Directors of the McNabb United Methodist Church, and served as the Putnam County Community Unit District #535 Board of Education from 1979-1996, which included six years as Board President.
 Reed and Sydney have two daughters, Laura and Loralee, both of whom hold Masters Degrees from the University of Illinois.
 We are honored to have Reed among our distinguished members of the SRCCF Board of Directors.